Willie Fleming

 Fleming earned the nickname "The Wisp" or "Will 'o the Wisp" because of his elusive running style.

-High school and college career
+Early life and college

 Fleming played halfback at Hamtramck High School in Detroit, winning All-City honors in 1956.
 His Head Coach was Babe Dimancheff.

 In 1957, Fleming began his college career at the University of Iowa, where he was eventually named an Associated Press First Team All-Big Ten player in 1958.
 In 1958, Fleming helped the Hawkeyes to a 6-0-1 Big Ten clinching victory over the University of Minnesota, and led the team in scoring.

 In 1959, Fleming and the 7-1-1 Hawkeyes defeated the University of California (and Fleming's future BC Lions teammate, quarterback Joe Kapp) 38–12, in the 1959 Rose Bowl.
 Fleming scored 2 rushing touchdowns in the game, and finished with 85 yards on 9 attempts.